Abhishek9784/Tic-Tec-Toe/README.md

 # Features

   • Classic 3×3 Tic-Tac-Toe gameplay

   • Two-player mode: Players alternate placing X and O

   • Win detection for horizontal, vertical, and diagonal lines

   • Draw (no-win) detection when the grid is full

   • Instant win announcement

   • Game reset to start a new match

+# Technologies Used

+  • HTML — for structuring the gameplay grid and UI

+  • CSS — to style the grid, buttons, and overall layout

+  • JavaScript — to manage game logic, player turns, win/draw detection, and UI updates

+# Installation & Usage

+1. Clone the repository:
+   git clone https://github.com/Abhishek9784/Tic-Tec-Toe.git cd Tic-Tec-Toe